Simple Past Tense

 · How did he study in New York?

-He studied there well.
+He studied well there.

 How to get the Past or ED form?

-1).
-The general rule when changing a word (or verb) into its -ED form is just to add -ED to the end of it.
+1) The general rule when changing a word (or verb) into its -ED form is just to add -ED to the end of it.

 Present form